countr/website/content/docs/01-features/01-flows.md

 Simply put, a flow is a list of triggers and actions, and whenever one of those triggers is triggered, the flow will run all the actions.

+You can also make it run a random action by enabling the "Randomize action" option in the flow editor.
+This will make it pick a random action from the list of actions you've added to the flow.

 ## How to create a flow {#how}